ambientkit/plugin/generic/bootstrap/README.md

-# tailwindcss
+# bootstrap

-Package tailwindcss is an Ambient plugin that adds the Tailwind CSS library to all pages: https://tailwindcsscss.com/.
+Package bootstrap is an Ambient plugin that adds the Bootstrap library to all pages: https://getbootstrap.com/.

-**Import:** github.com/ambientkit/plugin/generic/tailwindcss
+**Import:** github.com/ambientkit/plugin/generic/bootstrap

 **Version:** 1.0.0